seandonn-boston/tic-tac-toe-client/README.md

 - As two children, we want to play a game so we can determine who is the tic-tac-toe champion.
 - As a bored businessperson, I want to slack off at work so I can make the day go by faster.
 - As feuding roommates, we want to compete so we can determine who will take out the trash.
-- As a Tic-Tac-Toe scout, I want to access the leaderboard so I can recruit them.
+- As a Tic-Tac-Toe scout, I want to access the leaderboard so I can recruit champions.

 ## Development Process
 - Wireframes